SanChai20/Flexi-Proxy/public/docs/en/FAQ.md

-### 1. Can I use an existing DeepSeek API Key with Claude Code?
+### 1. I already have a working OpenRouter API key — can I use it in Claude Code to access some of the models it provides?

-> Absolutely!
-This is exactly what we support.
-Not only DeepSeek, but any API that is compatible with the OpenAI interface specification can be used.
+> Of course!
+That’s exactly what we’re working on.
+However, please note that different clients may have specific requirements for the models they support — for example, some might require tool support.
 For more details, please refer to the documentation.

 ### 2. What is the maximum number of proxy token pass I can create at the same time?